YUL-git/LTSF_Linear_Model_Incorporating_Future_Past_and_Static_Covariates/README.md

 - "Implementaion of the LTSF-DLinear Model Incorporating Future Past and Static Covariates"
 - "Code Implementation for AI Competitions: Enhancing DLinear Model with Multivariate Forecasting and Covariates"
 - Reference Paper [Are Transformers Effective for Time Series Forecasting?(AAAI 2023)](https://arxiv.org/pdf/2205.13504.pdf)

 ## Cautions
 - My implementation is primarily tailored for an AI challenge.
 Please feel free to modify it to better suit your specific needs.
 - The DLinear.py is inspired by [Darts](https://unit8co.github.io/darts/).
 It's the core component of this project, so I highly recommend taking a closer look!
+- I'm now implementing NLinear model for various covariates.

 ## LTSF-Linear Family
 ![image](./pics/Linear.png)
 LTSF-Linear is a set of linear models.

 Linear: It is just a one-layer linear model, but it outperforms Transformers.
 * NLinear: To boost the performance of Linear when there is a distribution shift in the dataset, NLinear first subtracts the input by the last value of the sequence.
 Then, the input goes through a linear layer, and the subtracted part is added back before making the final prediction.
 The subtraction and addition in NLinear are a simple normalization for the input sequence.
 * DLinear: It is a combination of a Decomposition scheme used in Autoformer and FEDformer with linear layers.
 It first decomposes a raw data input into a trend component by a moving average kernel and a remainder (seasonal) component.
 Then, two one-layer linear layers are applied to each component and we sum up the two features to get the final prediction.
 By explicitly handling trend, DLinear enhances the performance of a vanilla linear when there is a clear trend in the data.